List of Madagascar (franchise) characters: Willie

 Willie (voiced by Cody Cameron in Madagascar and Jeff Bennett in All Hail King Julien) is a golden bamboo lemur.
 Willie is cowardly and has a tendency to see the worst in everything.
 He is easily frightened and over dramatic.
 His catchphrase is screaming "We're all gonna die!" whenever there is any crisis at hand.
 Consequently, King Julien and the other lemurs tend to blame Willie for things he is not even responsible for, much to his confusion and annoyance.

 Pancho

 Pancho (voiced by Danny Jacobs) is a crowned lemur with an extensive criminal record.
 Though not evil, Pancho is often involved with shady activity around the kingdom along with his literal partner in crime, Andy Fairfax.
 He speaks with a New York accent and is prone to mood swings and impulsive actions, making him a bit of a wild card.
-Pancho is also a ladies man having been married twice.
-It is revealed in "The Panchurian Candidate" that he's the last surviving member of Uncle King Julien's sleeper agent program and can become the perfect assassin if activated with mixtape with strange music on it.
+Pancho is also a ladies man, having been married twice.
+It is revealed in "The Panchurian Candidate" that he's the last surviving member of Uncle King Julien's sleeper agent program and can become the perfect assassin if activated with a mixtape with strange music on it.